CodeThread386/Pothole-Preventer/README.md

 ![OpenCV](https://img.shields.io/badge/OpenCV-Computer%20Vision-green?logo=opencv)
 ![Status](https://img.shields.io/badge/Status-Active-success)

----

 ## 📌 Overview

-**Pothole Preventer** is a computer vision project that detects road damage in real-time and suggests the **smoothest and safest path** for a vehicle to follow.
+**Pothole Preventer** is a project that detects road damage in real time and suggests the **smoothest and safest path** for a vehicle to follow.
 It uses **YOLOv8 segmentation** to detect potholes and road damage, overlays a **heatmap of road conditions**, and computes an **optimal driving path** by minimizing cumulative damage along the route.

 The system works with both **pre-recorded videos** and **live camera feeds**.

----

 ## 🚀 Features